yochannah/mi-sbgn/README.md

 ## building from source

+### prereqs

+This repository requires [npm](https://docs.npmjs.com/getting-started/installing-node) to manage dependencies.
+Once npm is installed:

+### set up dependencies

+1. Clone this repo
+2. `cd mi-sbgn`
+3. `npm install`
+4. `cd node_modules/webcola & npm install - g grunt - cli & npm install & grunt`

+Step 4 is required because the npm module from webcola doesn't include a build js version of the script.

+This should install all relevant dependencies, including the MI-model backbone-based application which helps us co-ordinate the protein complex data with other elements on the same page.

+### build the scripts

 We use webpack to build the js into two bundles

 To automatically build files while editing them, run this from the mi-sbgn directory root: